EricaXia/myblog/content/social-graph.md

 ### Conclusion

-We discovered more users than hypothesized to have an interest in these malicious repositories, as analyzed by their starring behavior on Github.
+We discovered more users than hypothesized to have an interest in these malicious repositories, as indicated by their starring behavior on Github.

-This could prove to be valuable information for cyber threat attribution by playing a role in identifying potential threat actors.
-Our results could lay the groundwork for further research on these specific users identified in our graph.
+This could prove to be valuable information for cyber threat attribution by playing a role in IDing potential threat actors.
+Our results could lay the groundwork for further research on specific users identified in our graph.

 In the future we can research these users elsewhere on the web, and study their behaviors and intentions on other platforms.
 We can also further analyze and evaluate the graphs using machine learning methods.
-For instance the Neo4j platform could help identify more important patterns within the graphs with AI methods.
+For instance the [Neo4j](https://neo4j.com/) platform could help us identify more important patterns within the graphs with advanced analytics and AI methods.

 ![]()